aggregat4/dendriform/JOURNAL.md

 I now have 3 commands that just update flags on nodes (deleted, collapsed and completed) and this is causing redundant code all over the place (see for example the command-handler-tree-service), this should really be more generic, right?

 The DOM command handler needs to be implemented and the actual action in the actionregistry as well.

+## 29.5.2019

+Further steps in the node completion logic.
+They are now also hidden in the tree.
+Rediscovered the fact that you can't CSS animate the `display` property.
+I still think this is rediculous.

+We have further issues though: when completed nodes are not shown we also need to remove them from the DOM tree or all sorts of keyboard navigation logic no longer works.